mh-/corona-warn-companion-android/corona-warn-companion/src/main/assets/about_en.md

 ### What the app does not do:
 - The app does not process any personal data.
-- The app only accesses the internet for the purpose 2 (see above), i.e. it only downloads data from the official warning servers and does not send any data to other servers.
+- The app only accesses the internet for the purpose 2 (see above), i.e. it only downloads data from the official warning servers and does not send any data to other servers (unless you ask it to show the location of an encounter, in which case it will contact OpenStreetMap servers).
 - The app does not show any advertising.

-**Note:** This app has only been tested on a few devices so far, so it is possible that it will not work and/or show incorrect results.

 # Open Source
 The source code of the app is published at https://github.com/mh-/corona-warn-companion-android, so you can check the source code, build the app yourself, and you are also welcome to contribute to improvements.

 # Countries covered
+Download from the German server:
+- Germany, Denmark, Ireland, Italy, Croatia, Latvia, Netherlands, Poland, Spain, Cyprus

+Download from the respective country's server:
 - Austria
 - Belgium
 - Canada
 - Czechia
-- Germany, Ireland, Italy, Denmark, Latvia and Spain
 - Netherlands
 - Poland
 - Switzerland